September 2021 Agenda—Fort Wayne, Indiana (6-12 Cohort)

 - Feel free to:

-- Grab a snack item and/or a beverage!
+- Grab a breakfast item and/or a beverage!

 - Feel free to get power cords plugged in and ready to go for the day!
 If you need assistance with anything don’t hesitate to ask!

 - We will watch a quick funny video about professional development as we are getting situated.

 - Following shortly there after, we will do an ice breaker activity to begin to get to know one another!

 Ice Breaker Activity – Three Truths and a Fib

 Note: It helps when working with Padlet (the tool we are going to use for this activity) to have a padlet account.
 If you don’t, take a few minutes and sign up for free HERE.

 On the padlet board below, click the “+” icon in the ~September~ column.
 Create a post that has your name and your four items (see my example).
 Three of them should be things about you that you are true and that you feel comfortable sharing!
 One of them should be the fabrication! 🙂

 Once you have completed your list of four, go around and comment on other people’s posts and try to guess their fabrication!
 You can comment directly on their padlet post.
 Let’s see how many we can guess correctly!